What is Cutting Compound and How to Use It

 You may need to wax the car regularly after cutting to protect the newly exposed paint and prevent it going dull.

 How to use it: Restoring the paint

-If you want to apply cutting compound to restore paint shine and remove oxidisation, the job is much bigger.
+If you want to apply the cutting compound to restore paint shine and remove oxidisation, the job is much bigger.
 It’s best to use a buffing machine rather than applying by hand for large areas.
-You should also work in sections from top down, completing each section before moving on.
+You should also work in sections from the top down, completing each section before moving on.

 - Clean and dry the car thoroughly

 - Clay bar the paint to remove contaminants – this step will make sure there’s nothing bonded to the paint